line decor

 Start with five large quality potatoes.
 Peel and krinkle cut into large size pieces (cutting the potato into large pieces, they retain more of their moisture, much like a baked potato.)

-Fry the potatoes in Mazola Corn Oil at medium temperature for two minutes to cook them most of the way.
-Remove and drain.
-Raise the heat on the oil to high.
-Just before serving, drop into oil for one minute and ten seconds.
+Raise the heat on the oil to 375 degrees F. Just before serving, drop into oil for two or three minutes or until lightly browned.
 (This gives the fries a crispier outside while leaving the inside moist and tender.)
 Drain, sprinkle liberally with salt.
 Serve in a cone-shaped paper cup, topped with Heinz Malt Vinegar (available in most supermarkets).

 [TOP OF PAGE]